 Workers blocked off the lane with orange cones and placed “no parking” signs to mark the “Temporary Pedestrian Path,” a joint effort of the Department of Transportation and Department of Recreation & Parks.

-German Vigil, a spokesperson for DOT, said the path starts on Swan Drive where it intersects with Beechwood Drive on the western side of Druid Lake, and runs along Swan Drive and East Drive, ending where the latter road intersects with Red Road near the park’s tennis courts.
+German Vigil, a spokesperson for DOT, said the path starts on Swann Drive where it intersects with Beechwood Drive on the western side of Druid Lake, and runs along Swann Drive and East Drive, ending where the latter road intersects with Red Road near the park’s tennis courts.

 DOT Director Steve Sharkey said in a statement the lane removal is part of a pilot program that’s been discussed with Mayor Bernard C. “Jack” Young and other officials over the last few weeks.